Engineering Challenge Camp FAQs

 What is the curriculum for the Engineering Challenge Camps?

-The 2018 curriculum is still in development.
+This year's curriculum is still in development.
 You can see past agendas at the bottom

 of the camp registration page.